rednafi/rednafi.com/content/go/lifecycle_management_in_tests.md

 In this example, `TestMain` could be running a package-wide database server.
 The parent test `TestOrders` sets up a schema that is shared across its subtests.
 Inside, one subtest spins up its own per-test database to work in isolation, while another uses the shared schema to test how state persists across operations.

 The combination of package, group, and function scopes gives you flexibility: reuse expensive resources when you need to, and isolate state when correctness depends on it.
-This combination can be hard to reason about when you have many different subtests under a single parent.
-I tend to avoid combining scopes whenever possible.
+However, combining scopes can be hard to reason about when you have many different subtests under a single parent that are also interacting with some global state.
+I tend to avoid this whenever possible.

 ## Parting words